David Ward (rugby league): Player's No.6/John Player/John Player Special Trophy Final appearances

 Ward came on as a substitute (replacing Terry Clawson) in Leeds' 12–7 victory over Salford in the 1972–73 Player's No.6 Trophy Final during the 1972–73 season at Fartown Ground, Huddersfield on Saturday 24 March 1973, played in the 4–15 defeat by Wigan in the 1982–83 John Player Trophy Final during the 1982–83 season at Elland Road, Leeds on Saturday 22 January 1983, and played (replaced by substitute Kevin Squire) in the 18–10 victory over Widnes in the 1983–84 John Player Special Trophy Final during the 1983–84 season at Central Park, Wigan on Saturday 14 January 1984.

 Coaching career

 One of the more notable signings of his coaching career was when Ward brought John Gallagher to Leeds, converting the player from rugby union, but Ward was ultimately unsuccessful at Leeds, despite being in charge of one of only two full-time squads in the league at the time, the other being Wigan.

 Ward coached at Featherstone Rovers between 1994 and 1997.

 Post playing

-Ward currently runs Birstall Squash Club, and has done for many years.
 He is the father of the rugby league footballer; Danny Ward.

+Ward was one of the inaugural inductees to the Leeds Hall of Fame in 2017.